Treaty of Trianon: 1910 census

 The last census before the Treaty of Trianon was held in 1910.
 This census recorded population by language and religion but not by ethnicity.

+On the other hand, in pre-WW1 era Europe, there were only language censuses in a few countries, but the first ethnic censuses were not implemented in Europe until the interwar period.

 However, it is generally accepted that the largest ethnic group in the Kingdom of Hungary in this time were the Hungarians.
-According to the census, speakers of the Hungarian language included approximately 48% of the population of the kingdom and 54% of the population of the territory referred to as "Hungary proper", i.e. excluding Croatia-Slavonia.
+According to the census, speakers of the Hungarian language included approximately 48% of the population of the kingdom (including the autonomous Croatia-Slavonia) and 54% of the population of the territory referred to as "Hungary proper", i.e. excluding Croatia.
 Within the borders of "Hungary proper" numerous ethnic minorities were present: 16.1% Romanians, 10.5% Slovaks, 10.4% Germans, 2.5% Ruthenians, 2.5% Serbs and 8% others.
 5% of the population of "Hungary proper" were Jews, who were included in speakers of the Hungarian language.
 The population of the autonomous Croatia-Slavonia was mostly composed of Croats and Serbs (who together counted 87% of population).